 This year, his birthday fell on a Wednesday.
-It also fell on a day where a nearby town was facing severe cleanup after a large tornado swept through, destroying SO many homes and businesses.
+It also fell on a day where a nearby town was facing severe clean up after a large tornado swept through, destroying SO many homes and businesses.
 Without hesitation, my sweet sweet husband spent his birthday rounding up men, excavation equipment, and supplies to help those in need.

-I am continually amazed at his incredible loving heart.
+I am continually amazed at his incredibly loving heart.
 I must say, this year I’ve enjoyed making this dinner for him, even MORE than I have in the past… because he deserved every single bit of it, and even more, for his sweet acts of kindness for others.

 Easy Steak Recipe: Pan Seared & In the Oven